Masters 2021: Hideki Matsuyama has a perfectly good reason for why his marriage was a secret

 Except, apparently, when it comes to golf.

-Let's rewind the clock back two weeks, when Hideki Matsuyama announced he and his wife had just welcomed their first born.
-A move that caught some by surprise, for one chief reason: most didn't know Matsuyama was married.
+Let's rewind the clock back to 2017, when Hideki Matsuyama announced he and his wife had just welcomed their first born.
+A move that caught some by surprise, for one chief reason: Most didn't know Matsuyama was married.

-Speaking at the Northern Trust, the 25-year-old star had a perfectly good reason for why his marriage was a secret.
+Speaking at the Northern Trust in 2017, the Japanese star had a perfectly good reason for why his marriage was a secret.